When it comes to tracking online success, Google Analytics is really good at doing that and it can help you get insights from your data.

 Over to you

-I hope that this article makes your job easier and help you get started measuring your campaigns using Google Analytics.
+I hope that this article makes your job easier and it helps you get started measuring your campaigns using Google Analytics.
 If you have questions or if you would like to share with us the way you’ve build your campaign, please use the comments section below.